Hotmoka/hotmoka/tutorial/Takamaka.md

 node.addConstructorCallTransaction(request);
 ```

-In the first example of this section, we have used the ed25519 signing algorithm, which is the
+In the example above, we have eplicitly specified
+to use the ed25519 signing algorithm, which is the
 default.
 Consequently, there is no need to specify that algorithm in the
 configuration object and that is why we never did it in the previous chapters.
 Instead, it is possible to configure a new node with other signature algorithms.